Code of Ethics

-- That, through their products, practices, and profits, businesses should aspire to do no harm and benefit all.
+- That, through their products, practices, and profits, businesses should aspire to do no harm and benefit all, and

 - To do so requires that we act with the understanding that we are each dependent upon another and thus responsible for each other and future generations.

-Justice, Equity, Diversity, and Inclusion Statement
+Justice, Equity, Diversity, and Inclusion

 We strive to counter these conditions by demonstrating a high degree of respect for the land, resources, and life forms with which we relate.
-We do that by letting the following commitments determine our decision making and daily conduct:
+We do that by letting the following commitments guide our decision making and daily conduct:

 - We acknowledge that there is more than one way to do or understand anything.
 We strive to remain receptive to the diverse knowledges, approaches, and perspectives that others offer us in collaboration.
 We regard our differences as opportunities for learning, agility, and innovation.